-A significant and award-winning reconstruction of St Basil’s St Peters site was completed in 2019, to establish a boutique, 32 bed facility with café, cinema, gym, and magnificent garden which was established with the significant bequest of Mr Norman Beer, a much-loved resident at St Basil’s.
+A significant and award-winning reconstruction of St Basil’s St Peters was completed in 2019.
+This created a boutique, 32 bed facility with café, cinema, gym, and magnificent garden established with the generous bequest of the late Mr Norman Beer, a much-loved resident at St Basil’s.

-St Basil's Croydon Park opened in 1987 adjacent to the Parish of the Holy Monastery of Saint Nectarios on Regency Road.
-One year later, the third St Basil's facility – the Aegean Village – was established as a joint venture with the South Australian Housing Trust.
+In 1988, the third St Basil's facility – the Aegean Village at Christie Downs was established as a joint venture with the South Australian Housing Trust.
 The independent Living Units at Christie Downs form part of the Aegean Village, which provides care for more than 100 residents and features expansive gardens and a lovely community café.

-Norm moved to Adelaide in 1981, without a wife or family because in his words “There was no place to take a woman or raise children so I’ve never had a family of my own, though I know I could have been a good dad”.
+Norm moved to Adelaide in 1981, without a wife or family because in his words ‘There was no place to take a woman or raise children, so I’ve never had a family of my own, though I know I could have been a good dad.’